PittVax/trolley/INSTALL.md

     * [PyYAML](http://pyyaml.org/wiki/PyYAML)
     * A python virtual environment is recommended for jython dependencies
 1. Use trolley as a docker container (very awesome)
+    1. Shell configuration scripts are available in ./utils
+        * `ps-config.ps1` creates useful aliases for PowerShell
+        * `sh-config.sh` creates useful aliases for bash #TODO
     * Install [docker](https://docs.docker.com/)
     * Open a shell in the root of this repo `./trolley`
     * Run the following command in PowerShell or OSX terminal
     `docker run -it --rm --name trolley --mount type=bind,source=$(pwd),target=/root/trolley pittvax/trolley:latest`
-    * Run the following command in Git-Bash
+    * If useing Git-Bash on windows, append `winpty` as such
     `winpty docker run -it --rm --name trolley --mount type=bind,source=$(pwd),target=/root/trolley pittvax/trolley:latest`
 1. Use trolley in a virtual machine (maybe awesome?)
     * Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
     * Install [Vagrant](https://www.vagrantup.com/)
     * Open a shell in the root of this repo `./trolley`
     * Run `vagrant up`
-1. Shell configuration scripts are available in ./utils
-    * `ps-config.ps1` creates useful aliases for PowerShell
-    * `sh-config.sh` creates useful aliases for bash #TODO

 # Trolley cli
 Help is available with `trolley.py -help`

+## Usage
 `trolley.py` must be called from jython.
 The syntax will vary based on how jython is installed.
   * From PowerShell with Trolley on Docker use: